 Most everyone acknowledges that the world is changing faster than ever.
 But one thing managers do remains stuck in time – they continue to hire on skills, fire on attitude.
 Attitude testing transforms that paradigm into one that works for employers and workers – hire on skills and attitude.

-Two Types of Attitude Testing
+Two Types of Attitude Testing for Employment

 Before you can test for attitude, you must differentiate between a “good and bad” attitude and attitudes are just different than your own.
 “Bad” attitudes are often called counter-productive behaviors; they fall outside what most consider normal social behavior..
 Attitudes that are different but fall within socially acceptable norms fall within the scope of personal values.